vuejs/vitepress/docs/guide/using-vue.md

 ## Built-In Components

-VitePress provides Built-In Vue Components like `ClientOnly`, check out the [Global Component Guide](/api/) for more information.
+VitePress provides Built-In Vue Components like `ClientOnly`, check out the [Runtime API Reference](/reference/runtime-api) for more information.

 **Also see:**